Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Ford Escape Problems Transmission Symptom #7: Erratic Behavior While Driving

-If your Ford Escape exhibits erratic behavior, such as lurching forward or lagging when accelerating, it may be caused by a transmission malfunction.
+If your Ford Escape exhibits erratic behaviour, such as lurching forward or lagging when accelerating, it may be caused by a transmission malfunction.
 A sensation of “slipping”-when the vehicle accelerates slower than usual even with increased engine output-often indicates a transmission problem.

 Similarly, this is another sign if you notice an uneven or staggered motion when the car shifts gears.